 Two of his experiences were quick and silent communications initiated by Arabian Gulf women, which demonstrate a bit about their comfortability and demeanor in approaching men they don’t know.
 The other incident took place in the middle of the desert in the middle of the night.
 Here are three of this American business traveler’s impressions of Qataris.

-Flat Tire in the Qatari Desert
+Flat Tire in the Desert in Qatar

 It was around 2:30 in the morning in the middle of absolutely nowhere whatsoever and we were in a truck starting the two-hour drive back to the capital city of Doha.
 There was no road, only a bumpy desert path filled with rocks, so we weren’t too surprised when we got a flat.